Balancing Work With Accelerated Learning

 Life can get crazy at a normal pace.
 When it comes to managing everything along with studying in accelerated health care programs, life can become especially dizzying.

-We're proud of our accelerated health care programs at Concorde, and we work hard to ensure that they stay manageable for our students.
+We're proud of our health care programs at Concorde, and we work hard to ensure that they stay manageable for our students.
 The key, as it is with most anything, is to remain very organized.
 Make a plan and stick to it.

-There also are a few tricks of the trade when it comes to balancing work with accelerated health care programs.
-We sought out the advice from two of our resident experts - Concorde directors of student affairs - to help with some tips on how to navigate accelerated learning successfully.
+There also are a few tricks of the trade when it comes to balancing work with health care programs.
+We sought out the advice from two of our resident experts - Concorde directors of student affairs - to help with some tips on how to navigate learning successfully.

 Here's what they had to impart.

 "Balancing work and home life is a challenge in and of itself," said Liane Pardo-Mansfield, Director of Student Affairs at Concorde's campus in Orlando, Fla.
 "Throw in accelerated learning, and you could feel as if you are on the fast track to a meltdown."

 "But, it doesn't have to be that way."

 Pardo-Mansfield said health care programs can be manageable and very rewarding by sticking to three things - preparing, planning and evaluating.
 Make sure your supervisor at work is aware you are in school, she said.
 Ideally, fill him/her in while researching schools and programs of interest to be able to select the best match between the program requirements and those of your job.
 Find out what schedule modifications are possible at work and then match it with the school/program that best fits.

 "Plan for the whole program, not just the first week or first mod/term," Pardo-Mansfield said.
 "Let your supervisor know from the outset what your schedule will be for the class and externship."